Bwin Grand Slam of Darts: Betting and Odds Preview

 Van Gerwen added the World Series of Darts to his impressive trophy cabinet last time out and, after a dip in form halfway through the year, he’s back to his best.
 He’s an obvious favourite but can anyone upset those odds?

 Rob Cross is the second favourite for the Grand Slam at 8/1 with Coral while the same two bookmakers quote Peter Wright at 9/1.
-Gerwyn Price is our defending champion and the Welshman is next on the list at 12/1 with Betway and 888Sport.
+Gerwyn Price is our defending champion and the Welshman is next on the list at 12/1 with Betway.

 Of those three, Price has claimed the European Open and a Players Championship this year but the Iceman has yet to get over the line in a PDC Premier Event.
 Cross has enjoyed a better 2019 with the World Matchplay title while Wright also has a Players Championship trophy.